daostack/arc/docs/library/organization.md

     organization.proposeScheme({
       contract: 'SimpleICO',
       schemeAddres: '0x1245', // address of the scheme to use; default is settings.simpleICO
+      params: {
         cap: 100, // uint cap; // Cap in Eth
         price: .001, // uint price; // Price represents Tokens per 1 Eth
         startBlock: 5,// uint startBlock;
         endBlock: 10, // uint endBlock;
         admin: accounts[3], // address admin; // The admin can halt or resume ICO.
         etherAddress: accounts[4], // address etherAddress; // all funds received will be transffered to this address.
+      }
     });

 While the options to adopt the SimpleContributionScheme are simply: